SongBirdCode/Mod14-Tech-Blog/README.md

   ## Description

-  Developers in the tech industry now have an application where they can publish their blog posts.
-As well as comment on other posts on the web page.
-This app follows the MVC (model-view-controller) that uses handlebars, node js, mysql, sequelize and other npm packages.
-In order to deploy the app Render was used.
+  Developers in the tech industry now have an application where they can publish their blog posts and comment on other posts on the web page.
+  This app follows the MVC (model-view-controller) that uses handlebars, node js, dbeaver, sequelize and other npm packages.
+  In order to deploy, the app Render was used.

   ## Screenshot